Cleffy/Challenge5_Calender/README.md

 The date and time at the top of the page refreshes every minute.

 ## Credits
-Base code provided by edX for use during University of Berkely Full-stack Developer Bootcamp - 2023
+Base code provided by edX for use during University of California, Berkeley: Full-stack Developer Bootcamp - 2023

 Day.js Reference Library https://day.js.org/
 JQuery Reference Library https://api.jquery.com/